dennan141/event-planer-grupp9/Improvments.md

 - Pages can be navigated using only the keyboard.
 - Color-contrast has been rasied to high contrast.
 - Forms now has correct labels for screen readers.
+- Aria tags have been added, ONLY where necessary instead of semantic HTML.

 ## Moved things 🚛